tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 ### Menu
 - Check all buttons and information (including number of Ads and $$ cost)
 - Hover over Ad images and check zooming
-- Check the uBlock version number
+- Check the uBlock version number(in uBlock menu)

 ### Vault
 - Verify loading animation, and centering/scaling of Ads on load